jlake503/Design6/README.md

 ---

-1. Polar Bears are my favorite animal
+1. Polar Bears 🐻‍❄️ are my favorite animal
-2. I swam competitively for almost 15 years and am now part of the club Crew team at Stevens
+2. I swam 🏊‍♂️ competitively for almost 15 years and am now part of the club Crew team 🚣‍♂️ at Stevens
 3. I am a St. Louis Cardinals fan

-- I love spending time outside and going hiking, swimming, exploring, etc.
+- I love spending time outside and going hiking 🥾, swimming 🏊‍♂️, exploring🗺️, etc.
-- I have driven to every state east of the Mississippi River (I have family all over the place)
+- I have driven to every state east of the Mississippi River (I have family all over the place) 🇺🇸
-- When I grow up, I want to live in a house on a rural beach
+- When I grow up, I want to live in a house on a rural beach 🏝️🌊☀️

 ---